ClearBreach

 Using ClearBreach for Alberta PIPA assessments

-ClearBreach simultaneously evaluates your breach under PIPEDA, Alberta PIPA, and BC PIPA in a single 15-minute assessment.
+Run your Alberta PIPA assessment and generate your compliance documents automatically.
+ClearBreach evaluates your breach under PIPEDA, Alberta PIPA, and BC PIPA simultaneously in a single 15-minute browser-based assessment.
 When Alberta PIPA obligations are triggered, ClearBreach generates:

 • An OIPC Alberta Breach Report draft — pre-populated and mirroring the April 2024 official OIPC Alberta form